MISSION AND SERVICES OF AHR :

 government and the corporate world often have little or no material redress against the offending nation in question.

-From the perspective of the AHR, these crises emerge from the specific cultural, political, and social situation that demands education, financial services, and a legal apparatus.
-AHRconceives of itself as an organization that deploys interlocking services, including instruction in cultural practices, personal assistance in times of crisis, legal defense, and advocacy for human rights.
+From the perspective of the AHR, these crises emerge from the specific cultural, political, and social situation that demands education, including instruction in cultural practice, and advocacy for human rights.